chatwoot/chatwoot/docs/development/project-setup/facebook-channel-setup.md

 ### Register A Facebook App

-To use FB Channel, you have to create an Facebook app in developer portal.
-You can find more details about creating FB channels [here](https://developers.facebook.com/docs/apps/#register)
+To use Facebook Channel, you have to create an Facebook app in developer portal.
+You can find more details about creating Facebook channels [here](https://developers.facebook.com/docs/apps/#register)

-Once you register your facebook App, You will have to obtain the The `App Id` and `App Secret` .
-These values will be available in the app settings and will be required while setting up chatwoot environment variables.
+Once you register your Facebook App, you will have to obtain the `App Id` and `App Secret` .
+These values will be available in the app settings and will be required while setting up Chatwoot environment variables.

 ### Configure the Facebook App

-1) In the app settings add your `chatwoot installation url` as your app domain.
+1) In the app settings add your `Chatwoot installation url` as your app domain.
-2) In the Products section in your app settings page, Add Messenger
+2) In the products section in your app settings page, Add Messenger
-3) Go to the Messenger settings and configure the call Back URL with `{your chatwoot url}/bot`
+3) Go to the Messenger settings and configure the call Back URL with `{your_chatwoot_url}/bot`
 4) Configure a `verify token`, you will need this value for configuring the chatwoot environment variables
-5) You might have to add a facebook page to your `Access Tokens` section in your messgenger settings page if your app is still in development.
+5) You might have to add a Facebook page to your `Access Tokens` section in your Messenger settings page if your app is still in development.
-6) You will also have to add your facebook page to webhooks sections in your messenger settings with all the webhook events checked.
+6) You will also have to add your Facebook page to webhooks sections in your messenger settings with all the webhook events checked.

 ### Configuring the Environment Variables in Chatwoot